telus/tds-core/guide/getting-started/developers.md

-# TDS getting started - developer guide
+# Getting started - developer guide

 As a developer, your primary interaction point with TDS is through React components.
 Though the components are currently distributed in a single bundle, you should conceptualize them as independent, composable components.